-Join the Connecticut Technology Council and Connecticut Center for Advanced Technology, Inc. as we gather to honor 50 outstanding women in STEM.
-These are the researchers, engineers, entrepreneurs, and business leaders who are developing technologies and discovering breakthroughs that are creating a better future for our state.
-Register for FREE to be a part of this program of celebration and inspiration!
+The Connecticut Technology Council and Connecticut Center for Advanced Technology, Inc. are proud to announce the 11 winners of the 2021 Women of Innovation® program.
+These outstanding women in STEM are the researchers, engineers, entrepreneurs, and business leaders who are developing technologies and discovering breakthroughs that are creating a better future for our state.
+See full list of finalists.

 Youth Innovation & Leadership

 Awarded to a female high school student who has demonstrated exceptional academic achievements in technology or science, or who has displayed inventiveness or creativity in said fields.
 Juniors and Seniors are eligible for the Youth Innovation and Leadership Award.
 NOTE: family members of nominees are not allowed to submit nominations.

 CCAT and CTC are proud to honor Connecticut’s most innovative, successful, collegiate students.
 Each finalist is an undergraduate or graduate student who has demonstrated exceptional academic achievement in the technology, science, or engineering areas of study or who has displayed inventiveness or creativity in said fields.

 Awarded to a woman working in the secondary academic setting who has created and fostered STEM programs in curriculum development, student research, and/or teacher-student collaborations and consistently demonstrates STEM leadership and innovation.

 Awarded to a woman working in the postsecondary academic setting who has created and fostered STEM programs in curriculum development, student research, and teacher-student collaborations.
 Each finalist has secured outside funding to support her work and/or received peer recognition for her leadership and innovation.